remix-run/remix/.changeset/headers-args-type.md

 "@remix-run/server-runtime": patch
 ---

-add `HeadersFunctionArgs` type to be consistent with loaders/actions/meta and allows for using `function`
+Add `HeadersArgs` type to be consistent with loaders/actions/meta and allows for using a `function` declaration in addition to an arrow function expression

 ```tsx
 import type { HeadersArgs } from '@remix-run/node'; // or cloudflare/deno